 This technique works owing to the direct nature of the presentation to showcase how a business process can be executed efficiently within a certain function.
 The visual representation of the steps to be completed can help explain complex sequences of tasks of any project too.

 5. Data Modeling

 The technique presents a definitive way to ensure the capture of data and representation on reports.
-With data modeling one can showcase elements in a solution and the end results too.
-Database designers use the BA technique to design solutions with lower level of details.
+With data modeling, one can showcase elements in a solution and the end results too.
+Database designers use the BA technique to design solutions with a lower level of details.

 The above 5 business analysis techniques are highly popular in more ways than one and relevant in diverse scenarios too.
 A BA with thorough training will be able to leverage the best ideals of every technique for the maximum positive impact in a project.